TruStory/truchain/docs/spec/staking/README.md

 The stake `Amount` is currently fixed at 50 trustake.
 In the future, this will be a value algorithmically determined based on various factors such as the current amount staked on the claim, total supply of trustake, and the health of the community associated with the claim.

+Only users who have surpassed their jail time are allowed to create arguments.

 ```go
 type CreateArgumentMsg struct {
     ClaimID       int64